MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-mgmt-server.md

 ---
 ms.assetid: aabf9661-6b4c-4495-845d-7d30de3cff93
-title: Upgrade a Management Server - Upgrading a Distributed Management Group
+title: Upgrade a Management Server - Upgrade a Distributed Management Group
 description: This article describes how to upgrade a management server in a distributed deployment of Operations Manager.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika